Feature Friday – Improve Performance of Your Website With Functional Web Load Testing

 Tim:

 And here, we have reached the limit of today’s Feature Friday!
-We hope you have gained some insightful knowledge into how Qyrus can be utilized to help benefit your testing needs.
+We hope you have gained some insightful knowledge about how Qyrus can be utilized to help benefit your testing needs.
 Being simple, smart, and scalable are the core pillars of our belief here at Qyrus, and helping to make your testing simpler, smarter, and more scalable – no matter the kind – is at the forefront of our concerns.
-We hope you enjoyed it and consider joining us next week for another edition of Feature Friday!
+We hope you enjoyed it, and consider joining us next week for another edition of Feature Friday!